voostindie/markdown-curator/README.md

 ### Create and register one or more queries

 - Implement the `Query` interface.
-- Register the query in your `CuratorTemplate` subclass, in `registerQueries`.
+- Register the query in your `CuratorModule` subclass, with `registerQuery`.

 Rebooting your application should result in the availability of the new queries.